 Organ Specifications and History

 The Organ at Saint Boniface Episcopal Church was built in 1979 by M P Möller of Hagerstown, Maryland, as their Opus 11334.
-The specification was drawn up by the church musicians, Don Ryno and Seth Wertz, with the intention that the organ should reveal a specifically French bias.
+The instrument is based on a design by Ministers of Music Don B. Ryno and Seth D. Wertz, with the intention that the organ should reveal a specifically French bias.
 Apart from the nomenclature and fiery Recit reeds, the instrument was more typical of its builder’s other work, speaking within the American eclectic vernacular of its day.

 In the Autumn of 1997, the church’s musicians, Dr. Robert Reeves and Seth Wertz engaged Jeff Weiler to revoice all the fluework and regulate the reeds of the organ.
 Mr. Weiler invited Jonathan Ambrosino to collaborate in the endeavor.
 Foremost was a desire for a stronger, more melodically oriented ensemble (both in the treble and bass) with clearer, brighter principal choruses and increased definition throughout.
 What began as a corrective process of tonal rehabilitation – without the benefit of replacement or re-scaling of pipes – gradually revealed itself as a more significant musical opportunity.

-Though un-encased, the organ within this unusual hexagonal shaped church is ideally sited in a wide, shallow loft whose angled side walls and an upwardly sloping ceiling lends excellent projection of tone into the reverberant church.
+Though un-encased, the organ within this unusual hexagonal shaped church is ideally sited in a wide, shallow loft whose angled side walls and an upwardly sloping ceiling lend excellent projection of tone into the reverberant church.
 In such an environment, it was possible to revoice the principal choruses in a strong, classical manner, in which the pipes of any given pitch are voiced at much the same power.
 Flutes and strings were similarly emboldened, yielding more interesting timbres and greater melodic intensity.
-Merely re-regulated, the fine gallic sounding chorus reeds remained much as before.
-The chamade trumpet was left virtually untouched as an heroic solo reed and as a testament to the abilities and ideals of Möller’s renowned reed voicer Adolf Zajic.
+Merely re-regulated, the fine Gallic sounding chorus reeds remained much as before.
+The en-chamade trumpet was left virtually untouched as a heroic solo reed and as a testament to the abilities and ideals of Möller’s renowned reed voicer, Adolf Zajic.